List of primary state highways in Virginia shorter than one mile: SR 73

 State Route 73 is the designation for the portion of Parham Road between US 1 and I-95 near the Chamberlayne area of Henrico.
 Parham Road is a four-lane divided highway that passes along the west and north side of Richmond from SR 150 near the James River to US 301 just south of I-295.
 SR 73 was planned and built as a simple trumpet connection between I-95 and US 1; the number was assigned in 1958.
 The road was completed in 1962; the extension of Parham Road east from I-95 opened in 1978.

 SR 79

 State Route 79 is the designation for Apple Mountain Road, a 0.23 mi connector between SR 55 and a diamond interchange with I-66 in Linden.

 SR 93

 State Route 93 is the designation for the 0.92 mi portion of Wilson Highway between US 58 near Mouth of Wilson and the North Carolina state line.
 The state highway crosses the New River just south of US 58 and continues south as North Carolina Highway 93.

 SR 98

 State Route 98 is the designation for the 0.50 mi portion of Main Street south of US 52 and SR 42 in Bland.
 Main Street continues south as SR 605.

 SR 109

-State Route 109 is the designation for Hickory Hill Road, which runs 0.91 mi from US 460 east to an extrance to Fort Lee within the city of Petersburg.
+State Route 109 is the designation for Hickory Hill Road, which runs 0.91 mi from US 460 east to an extrance to Fort Gregg-Adams within the city of Petersburg.